 RSA-AES-256-CBCin these cases.
 Since both are just fallbacks and you should use PFS ciphers, this is just minutiae.

-Update: I’ll be speaking at PyCon 2014 in Montreal about the Sorry State of SSL; join me if you want to learn more about SSL and how to use it in Python!
+I spoke at PyCon 2014 in Montreal about the Sorry State of SSL; you may want to check out the talk page and video!

 Credits: The initial version of this article has been kindly proof-read by Christian Heimes.
 My current cipher string is based on one by Zooko Wilcox-O'Hearn who contrary to me is a cryptographer and has just launched a great secure cloud storage you should check out.
 The errors are all still mine.